BankkRoll/nextension/README.md

 - **Package Manager Detection:** Automatically identifies your project's package manager (npm, yarn, or pnpm) and uses it to run the build commands.
 - **File Organization:** Arranges your files into specific directories like `scripts`, `styles`, and `icons`, resulting in a clean directory structure.
 - **Robust Error Handling:** Logs any issues encountered during the build process, assisting in troubleshooting.

-## Customization

-Nextension allows you to customize various aspects of the Chrome extension generation process.
-You can modify the behavior of Nextension through configuration options.

-## Configuration
-#### Coming Soon...

-Nextension supports a configuration file named `nextension.config.js` in your project's root directory.
-By creating this file, you gain granular control over the Chrome extension's output.

 ## File Structure